CorainChicago/donut_api/README.md

-  Get Donuts from a specific user curl -H "X-User-Token:efa20f6f5362fdf4864d"  http://localhost:3000/donuts?current_user /drip?numbytes=n&duration=s&delay=s&code=code
+  Get Donuts from a specific user

+  The email address must match the user with the token

+  curl -H "X-User-Token:df3416d4db4142121927"  http://localhost:3000/donuts?current_user=test@email.com2